-Firms that have invested in R&D have achieved a growth rate of 9% against a 4% growth rate of firms with low R&D spends (Figure 6).
-By investing in R&D and subsequently filing for ANDA’s and DMF’s, firms can not only secure future revenue streams but can become better risk managed, informed and more relevant.
+Firms that have invested in R&D have achieved a growth rate of 9% against a 4% growth rate of firms with low R&D investments (Figure 6).
+By investing in R&D and subsequently filing for ANDA’s and DMF’s, firms can secure their future revenue stream.
 Most of the firms with high R&D spend also have FDA ANDA filings for the Critical APIs (as classified by the Government of India).

 Figure 6: Comparison of R&D Spend and Growth (FY 20)